John Deere: Green Magazine

 Green Magazine is a publication devoted to John Deere enthusiasts.
 It was begun in November 1984 by Richard and Carol Hain of Bee, Nebraska.

 The first issue was mailed in early November 1984 to 135 paid subscribers and had 10 black-and-white pages with features on tractors, letters from readers, and advertisements.
 At the time, the magazine was published bimonthly.
 It was written in Lincoln, Nebraska, and it was mailed from the Bee post office.

 The magazine grew rapidly, and in 1990, bowing to public demand, it became a monthly.
 Circulation continued to increase, and currently hovers around 30,000.
 The magazine now generally contains 88 full-color pages and is perfect bound.
 It is now printed in Michigan and mailed from several post offices throughout the country.

-Current content usually includes a "Tip of the Month" article covering New Generation restoration written by Dan Brotzman, a "Youngtimer" article written by Tyler Buchheit, "Shop Talk" by Ron and JoAnn O'Neill, "Saw It On eBay" by Adam Smith and Benjamin Hain, "Scale Models" by Bill Proft, "What's New and Old" by Greg Stephen, "Feature Model" by Benjamin Hain, "Do You Have One of These" by Richard Hain, and "Mr. Thinker", which is said to be written by "a variety of experts".